scottaxcell/cs455-assignment1/README.txt

     * exit-overlay: sends a message to remove itself from the network overlay and terminates the process

 Classes:
 node
  - Node.java : interface that defines the onEvent method
- - MessagingNode.java :
+ - MessagingNode.java : initiates and accepts both communications and messages within the system
- - Registry.java
+ - Registry.java :  maintains information about the registered messaging nodes in a registry

 wireformats
- - TrafficSummary.java
+ - TrafficSummary.java : transmits traffic summary data
- - RegisterResponse.java
+ - RegisterResponse.java : notifies a node of registration success or failure
- - PullTrafficSummary.java
+ - PullTrafficSummary.java : requests a traffic summary from a node
- - MessagingNodesList.java
+ - MessagingNodesList.java : transmitting node connections within the overlay
- - Handshake.java
+ - Handshake.java : initiates a connection between nodes
- - DeregisterResponse.java
+ - DeregisterResponse.java : notifies a node of deregistration from the registry
- - TaskComplete.java
+ - TaskComplete.java : notifies registry of completion of messaging task
- - RegisterRequest.java
+ - RegisterRequest.java : notifies the registry that a node would like to register
- - LinkWeights.java
+ - LinkWeights.java : lists the links and weights between all nodes within the overlay
- - Status.java
+ - Status.java : interface that defines success of failure
- - EventFactory.java
+ - EventFactory.java : responsible for creating a POJO provided a data from a DataInputStream
- - TaskInitiate.java
+ - TaskInitiate.java : notifies a node to begin the messaging task
- - DeregisterRequest.java
+ - DeregisterRequest.java : notifies the registry that a node would like to deregister
- - Event.java
+ - Event.java : interface that defines methods common to all wireformats (getProtocol() and getBytes())
- - Protocol.java
+ - Protocol.java : interface that defines wireformat (message) types
- - Message.java
+ - Message.java : contains a payload to be used in the messaging task

 util
  - TrafficTracker.java : responsible for tracking transmission statistics on a node